WD’s 1TB Blue SN550 drops to just £85 for Amazon Prime Day

 Indeed, I’ve said it before and I’ll say it again – there’s simply no need to spend any more on your next SSD when the Blue SN550 is as good as it is, and you’re really not getting that much more for your money by opting for its more expensive rivals, the WD Black SN750 or Samsung 970 Evo Plus.

-The 250GB model of the WD Blue SN550 is also on sale as part of the Prime Day festivities, although here the saving is much smaller.
+The 250GB model of the WD Blue SN550 is also on sale as part of the Prime Day festivities (or at least it’s meant to be), although here the saving is much smaller.
 Just £5 this time, but hey, £43 is still the cheapest this drive has been for ages.
 The last time it was cheaper was all the way back in February, according to my Amazon price tracker, and even then you’d still have paid £41 for it.

 There are, of course, tons of other SSDs on sale as part of Prime Day, including almost all capacities of the aforementioned Black SN750 (both its regular and heatsink versions), as well as WD’s SATA-based Blue 3D NAND SSD, their portable My Passport SSD, as well as various Samsung, Crucial and Sabrent SSDs, and I’ll be rounding those up first thing tomorrow morning.

-Note: (Update: …or at least it will be.
-The 1TB version is still £95 at time of writing (12.13am), but the £85 price is definitely what our Amazon deals spies told us in advance.
-Instead, the 500GB model is, in fact, on sale right now at a very agreeable £50 (down from £62), which is also a good steal.)